 There will be a noise while the picture is being taken and then it is all done.
 You won't feel anything, and it only takes a few seconds.
-Sometimes, you will be asked to move so another picture can be taken.

-When all the pictures are taken, they will be sent to your doctor.
-The doctor will then tell you what to do next.
+When all the pictures are taken, they will be sent to your dentist or doctor.
+The dentist or doctor will then tell you what to do next.